 - Learn about Dachau during the days of the Third Reich (Nazi Germany)

 - See poignant sites like the Arbeit macht frei gateway and the administration headquarters

 - Visit the museum and hear of the persecuted prisoners who suffered at Dachau

-- Enjoy a flexible itinerary with personalized attention from a private guide
+- Receive personalized attention from a private guide

 What You Can Expect

-In its petrifying prime, Dachau was referred to as the ‘parent camp’; it was the originator, role-model and training ground for the genocide during the Third Reich.
-A staggering range of persecuted people were sent to Dachau — communists, German dissidents, homosexuals, Jehovah’s Witnesses, Jews and Poles — and the camp’s total intake is estimated to have hit just less than 210,000.
+During the Holocaust, Dachau was referred to as the ‘parent camp,’ serving as a training ground for the genocide during the Third Reich.
+A staggering range of persecuted people were sent to Dachau — communists, German dissidents, gay men, Jehovah’s Witnesses, Jews and Poles — and the camp’s total intake was upwards of 200,000 prisoners.

-While the camp as it stands today is a memorial site, many of its original features still stand – serving as poignant reminders of a time in history that should never be forgotten.
-Explore the site with your guide, seeing the gatehouse with its iconic Arbeit macht frei (work makes you free) gateway, a bunker and crematorium.
+Today the camp stands as a memorial site with many of its original features serving as harrowing reminders of a time in history that should never be forgotten.
+Explore the site with your guide, seeing the gatehouse with its iconic Arbeit macht frei (work makes you free) gateway, a bunker and a crematorium.
 Visit the administration headquarters where fates were decided, and see the rail platform where prisoners once arrived.

 If there is something you would like to know more about, then simply let your guide know.
-After exploring the camp, enjoy some free time to browse the museum or enjoy lunch (own expense) in the visitor center's café, and then return by train to Munich Central Station.
+After exploring the camp, take some free time to browse the museum or eat lunch (own expense) in the visitor center's café, and then return by train to Munich Central Station.

 Tour guide was excellent.
 Far exceeded my expectations, and I obtained the full experience of the terror and horror that went on.
 I had looked forward my whole life to being a witness as to what happened there and I did and one more thing off the bucket list to do!

 Could not have been better I am very pleased and my wife a Jew was too!!!